signifyd/php/README.md

 You can access any value by using the getters methods in the response

 ### WebhooksResponse
-Webhoook response is the returned value when the webhook api is called
+Webhoook response is the returned value when the webhook api for update and delete webhook methods are called
-##### Parameters
+##### Properties
 Name | Type | Description | Notes
 ------- | ------- | ------- | -------
 **id** | **integer** | |